-Whilst the political community are quite happy to perpetuate the status quo, such sectarianism was not tolerated by FIFA and UEFA, and Bosnia-Herzegovina was threatened with expulsion from international football with sanctions imposed over time.
+Whilst the political community are quite happy to perpetuate the status quo, such sectarianism was not tolerated by FIFA and UEFA, and Bosnia and Herzegovina was threatened with expulsion from international football with sanctions imposed over time.
 The country complied and was re-admitted to international competitions.
 The fact that Sepp Blatter and Michel Platini succeeded where the EU and UN failed only underlines the international community’s impotence.

-I took a similar stroll around the city during Bosnia-Herzegovina’s final Group F match against Iran.
+I took a similar stroll around the city during Bosnia and Herzegovina’s final Group F match against Iran.
 I was in the east side for the first half where Manchester City’s Edin Džeko put the Balkan country in front.
-I popped over to the west side for the second half where the remaining two goals scored by Bosnia-Herzegovina were acknowledged positively.
+I popped over to the west side for the second half where the remaining two goals scored by Bosnia and Herzegovina were acknowledged positively.
 The match ended 3-1 with the city returning to normal service at full-time.

 The internal Bosnian football scene counts hooliganism as one of its problems but football worldwide is often the unfortunate and only portal that vacuous idlers are capable of expressing themselves through, differentiated only by the colours of the teams they purport to support.
-In Bosnia-Herzegovina football and hooliganism have been used by political entities as instruments to further their agenda.
+In Bosnia and Herzegovina football and hooliganism have been used by political entities as instruments to further their agenda.